 on a Windows PC

-except for the Bochs icon and direct quotes of Bochs literature, of course.
+except for the Bochs icons and direct quotes from the Bochs literature, of course.

 (NOT to be reproduced in any form without Permission of the Author !)

-After you install Bochs, click on the new "Linux Demo in Bochs 2.6.2" icon (a 'shortcut' to run.bat in the dlxlinux subfolder under Bochs-2.6.2).
+After Bochs is installed, click on the new Desktop icon: "Linux Demo in Bochs 2.6.11" (a 'shortcut' to run.bat in the dlxlinux subfolder under Bochs-2.6.11).
 This will open both the "Bochs for Windows - Console" and the "Bochs for Windows - Display" in which you'll see the Bochs Emulator run through its own BIOS code similar to a real PC: